wpilibsuite/frc-docs/source/docs/zero-to-robot/step-1/intro-to-frc-robot-wiring.rst

 - Check that the red wire passes through the main breaker and to the + terminal of the PDP and that the black wire travels directly to the - terminal.
 - For each motor controller, verify that the red wire goes from the red PDP terminal to the V+ terminal on the motor controller (not M+!!!!)
 - For each non-motor controller device, verify that the red wire runs from a red terminal on the PD connects to a red terminal on the component.
-- Make sure that the PoE cable is plugged directly into the radio NOT THE roboRIO!

 .. tip:: It is also recommended to put the robot on blocks so the wheels are off the ground before proceeding.
 This will prevent any unexpected movement from becoming dangerous.